 }

-Used by DirectControl, SyncControl and ApiControl to map axis input to control values.
+Used by DirectControl, SyncControl, and ApiControl to map axis input to control values.

 {